 The Last Words of Madeleine Anderson

-Page 100 of The Last Words of Madeleine Anderson...
+Please enjoy the opening lines of The Last Words of Madeleine Anderson...